 be the parent you want your child to have.

-And breaking that cycle is the greatest gift we can give a child, any time of the year.
+And breaking that cycle is the greatest gift we can give our children, any time of the year.